- Academic English Studies (ESL)

-ENVS 160 (Introduction to Environmental Studies, offered spring semester each year) is not a typical survey course, and as such is required of all transfer majors entering their second year of college, unless they have taken a course using the same text (Robbins et al., Environment and Society), in which case they may petition for credit.
+ENVS 160 (Introduction to Environmental Studies, offered fall and spring semesters each year) is not a typical survey course, and as such is required of all transfer majors entering their second year of college.
 Transfers entering their third year of college will be evaluated on a case by case basis, but generally third-year transfers planning to major will take ENVS 220 during fall of their entering (junior) year at Lewis & Clark, with credit for ENVS 160 supplied via existing or new courses.

 ENVS 220 (Environmental Analysis, offered fall semester each year) is optimally taken during the second year by ENVS majors, but may also be taken fall of the junior year by transfer majors.
-Since ENVS 160 is typically a prerequisite for ENVS 220, all incoming third-year transfer majors must complete a set of preparatory activities, generally at least a month prior to fall semester, to ensure that they have mastered the basic concepts and skills gained by other students via ENVS 160.
+Since ENVS 160 is typically a prerequisite for ENVS 220, incoming third-year transfer majors take ENVS 160 alongside 220 unless they have been granted credit for 160.
 If you are a third-year transfer, it is your responsibility to contact the Environmental Studies Program for further information.

-Although transfer credit is rarely given for core ENVS courses (e.g., 160 and 220; see ENVS courses page for clarification), it can readily be given for ENVS breadth courses completed as part of the major or minor, and can also be given for up to one-half of the credits required for the ENVS concentration.
+Although transfer credit is rarely given for core ENVS course, it can readily be given for ENVS breadth courses completed as part of the major or minor, and can also be given for up to one-half of the credits required for the ENVS concentration.
 Thus there are ways that you can apply at least some of your relevant coursework to date toward the ENVS major or minor at Lewis & Clark College.